simondean/component-catalog/README.md

+# Repo Has Moved

+This repo has moved to https://github.com/kronicle-tech/kronicle

 # Component Catalog

 The Component Catalog is a web-based dashboard that displays a list of the components in a technology stack and shows various